 Beam Stops

-A beam stop is an essential component of an accelerator system designed to safely absorb the energy of a particle or photon beam, essentially stopping it by intercepting the beam and preventing it from reaching other components or areas where it could cause damage or harm.
-Beam stops, also known as beam dumps, protect equipment and personnel by effectively "dumping" the beam energy into a designated area.
-Beam stops are used in particle accelerators, X-ray machines, and laser systems—anywhere high-energy beams need to be safely terminated.
+A beam stop is an essential component of an accelerator system which is designed to safely stop and absorb a particle or photon beam.
+Beam stops, also known as beam dumps, protect equipment and personnel by effectively "dumping" the beam power into a designated area.
+Beam stops are used in particle accelerators, X-ray machines, laser systems, and anywhere high-energy beams need to be safely terminated.

 Important design considerations for a beam stop include the following:

-• Material selection: The material used in a beam stop must be able to effectively absorb the high energy of the beam without overheating or degrading rapidly.
+Material selection: The material used in a beam stop must be able to effectively absorb the power of the beam without overheating or degrading too rapidly.
+It must also be selected to adequately absorb the radiation produced.

 Xelera Research LLC has extensive experience building beam stops for particle beams up to 600 kW.